IPBA Journal Call for Articles

 • The article cannot have been published elsewhere in print or digitally.

-• The ideal wordcount of the article should be about roughly 1500 to 2000 per article; 1600 is ideal.
+• The ideal word count of the article should be between 1500 to 2000 words.

 • Along with the article, submit a lead paragraph of approximately 50 to 60 words giving a brief introduction to, or overview of, the article's main theme.